rasika2012/openchoreo/README.md

 [![GitHub issues](https://img.shields.io/github/issues/openchoreo/openchoreo.svg)](https://github.com/openchoreo/openchoreo/issues)
 [![Twitter Follow](https://img.shields.io/twitter/follow/Choreo?style=social)](https://twitter.com/ChoreoDev)

 OpenChoreo is a complete, open-source Internal Developer Platform (IDP) designed for platform engineering (PE) teams who want to streamline developer workflows and deliver Internal Developer Portals without having to build everything from scratch.
-Choreo orchestrates many CNCF and other projects to give a comprehensive framework for PE teams to build the platform they want.
+OpenChoreo orchestrates many CNCF and other projects to give a comprehensive framework for PE teams to build the platform they want.

 ## Why OpenChoreo?
 Kubernetes gives you powerful primitives like Namespaces, Deployments, CronJobs, Services and NetworkPolicies—but they are too low-level for most developers.